Homestead Survival: How To Master Plan Your Own Safe Haven

 The bad news?
 It’s going to suck getting established.

-You might have to haul all your supplies in on foot, probably by backpack.
+You might have to haul all your supplies on foot, probably by backpack.

 Supply runs might take days to accomplish.